20 Personal Mottos To Change Your Perspective On Life

 Final Thoughts On Personal Mottos

-Hopefully, this list got you started with being motivated, thinking about DO something about it and how you’re going to get there, and working on your own mottos list.
+Hopefully, this list got you started with being motivated, thinking about starting to DO something about it and how you’re going to get there, and working on your own mottos list.
 Sometimes motivational quotes are all it takes to get you up and running and raring to go.

 But what I really want you to take away from this article is this: always remember, mind over matter.
 These mottos are simply the tool to help you focus on your mind, over the matters that are eating at you.